thinhhungw/OWO/README.md

 - pip install pygetwindow pyautogui
 - pip install thonny
 - python -m thonny
+- If you want to stop the code, just do Ctrl + C in cmd window

 ## 🤖 ABOUT THE OWO BOT
 - The bot has a random check feature.